Building Team Unity

 Although this reward can be a great idea to promote communication, it only works if the manager incorporates other team building activities to jump-start the communication between team members.
 The employees won’t get anywhere if everyone just shows up for pizza and eats at the same lunch table, with the same people.
 One great idea to use during a casual team party is having personal contribution presentations, as explained in the next section.

 Personal contribution presentations are a great way for each member of the team to present more information about themselves and how they will contribute to the project.
 Each person will be required to give around a two minute speech presenting information relevant to how they will contribute to the project, including information such as courses they took, projects they worked on, past work experiences, or even professional books they have read pertaining to subjects of the project.

 Even if the manager believes there is no information to discuss at regular team meetings, one of the best team building ideas would be to incorporate scheduled team meetings.
 These meetings should be held at least once a week, if not more often; in order to get the entire team face to face on a regular basis to discuss information, issues with the project and problems within the team.
 Also, as manager, be sure to provide information on the performance of the team, advancements in the project, and any other important announcements at scheduled team meetings.

 6. Important Decision Meetings

 During every project, there seems to always be a need for important decisions; which in all reality can make or break the success of the project.
 In order to work as a team, the decision should be based on the collective opinion of the team.
 Holding an important decision meeting can help gather everyone to speak about these issues.
-These meetings are more important than regular scheduled meetings, as previously explained on Page 1; since there is more urgency to solve a major decision, especially if the entire situation was unexpected.
+These meetings are more important than regularly scheduled meetings, as previously explained; since there is more urgency to solve a major decision, especially if the entire situation was unexpected.